National Monuments

 National monuments are lands and waters designated for permanent protection by the federal government.
 They include areas of important natural, cultural, and historic resources, from geological wonders to sacred Indigenous landscapes to sites that have shaped the history of the United States.

-Unlike national parks, which only Congress can designate, national monuments can be established by the President under the authority of the 1906 Antiquities Act, or by an act of Congress.
+Unlike national parks, which only Congress can designate, national monuments can either be established by the President under the authority of the 1906 Antiquities Act or by an act of Congress.

-There are currently more than 100 national monuments in the United States, with the vast majority managed by the National Park Service.
-Others are managed by federal agencies like the U.S. Forest Service, the U.S. Fish and Wildlife Service, and the Bureau of Land Management.
+The United States has over 130 national monuments that are managed by federal agencies.
+While most are managed by the National Park Service, some are managed by other agencies like the US Forest Service, the US Fish and Wildlife Service, and the Bureau of Land Management.

 Canyon of the Ancients National Monument